1Klevi1/Grid-Worlds/README.md

-# AI-Grid-Worlds
+# Grid-Worlds
-This repository has 6 Worksheets that are finished for the AI module in University
+This repository has 6 different worlds where each of them needs to solve a task

 The order of the solved worksheets is this:

-1. Grid_World.py    worksheet1
+1. Grid_World.py
-2. Grid_World2.py   worksheet2
+2. Grid_World2.py
-3. GridWorld3.py    worksheet3
+3. GridWorld3.py
-4. GraphWorld4.py   worksheet4
+4. GraphWorld4.py
-5. GridWorld5.py    worksheet5
+5. GridWorld5.py
-6. GridWorld6.py    worksheet6
+6. GridWorld6.py

 All of the files are commented.

-There are 6 other documents that has the specification for each of the world created "worksheet", some of those documets would have also the markscheme provided.